SimonStJG/cluster/README.md

 TODO This section still a bit crap

-TODO Remove dnsrr section

 TODO Link to best practises eg. with docker-compose.

-TODO Mention hostnames
+TODO Mention hostnames.
+Update insecure-registry too.

+TODO Note that they don't recommend nodeexporter is a container, but w/e https://github.com/prometheus/node_exporter

 Instructions on how to run Docker Swarm on a cluster of Raspberry Pis.
 Covers the necessary components, setting up Docker, setting up Docker Swarm, and deploying some apps on your swarm.